pjlintw/Transformer-py/README.md

 ```

 or run `source ./run_information.sh` in the command line.
 The output file `sample.info` will be exported in the  `--output_dir` directory.

+### Train with Custom OntoNotes v4.0

+We use our dataset loading script `ontonotes_v4.py`for creating dataset.
+The script builds the train, validation and test sets from those
+dataset splits obtained by the `data_preprocess.py` program.
+Make sure the dataset split files `sample.train`, `sample.dev` , and `sample.test` are included in the datasets folder `/ontonotes-4.0/` your dataset folder.

 ## Save the Results